adbar/htmldate/docs/index.rst

 -  URLs, HTML files, or HTML trees are given as input (includes batch processing)
 -  Output as string in any date format (defaults to `ISO 8601 YMD <https://en.wikipedia.org/wiki/ISO_8601>`_)
 -  Detection of both original and updated dates
--  Compatible with all recent versions of Python
+-  Compatible with Python 3.10 and later

 ``htmldate`` can examine markup and text.
 It provides the following ways to date an HTML document: